 Fast and Easy Steps for Lime Cordial

 To get started, order some citric acid (Amazon link here).
 For about $8, you should be able to get a pound or two which will be more than enough to supply your children and grandchildren long after you pass.
-Citric acid occurs naturally in citrus fruits, and actually in you as its an intermediate byproduct of the critic acid cycle in aerobic organisms.
-Full instructions on making the cordial at the bottom, after the gimlet recipe.
+Science fact of the day: citric acid sounds artificial, but it occurs naturally, not just in citrus fruits, but in you.
+You might remember the “Krebs cycle” from biology.
+It’s also known as the citric acid cycle, and citric acid is a biproduct.
+I’d describe the taste as “essence of sour patch kids.”

 - 2 oz Martin Miller’s Westbourne Gin